hyperledger-labs/perun-doc/source/node/introduction.rst

 ---------------------------

-To start a perun-node, user needs an ID provider, wallet provider, blockchain node and a configuration file as show in the below diagram.
-The order in which the artifacts have to be set up is show in the below diagram.
+To start a perun-node, user needs an ID provider, wallet provider, blockchain node and a configuration file.
+These artifacts and the order in which they have to be set up is shown in the below diagram.

 .. image:: ../_generated/node/act_node_init.svg
   :align: Center